-- 1. TO RECEIVE the consolidated financial statements of NFI for the fiscal year ended December 31, 2017, together with the report of the auditors thereon; - 2.
-TO APPOINT the auditors and authorize the board of directors of NFI to fix the remuneration of the auditors; - 3.
-TO ELECT nine members of the board of directors of NFI; - 4.
-TO CONSIDER and, if deemed appropriate, TO PASS, with or without variation, a special resolution in the form set in Schedule "A" to the accompanying Information Circular to approve an amendment to the articles of NFI to change the name of NFI to "NFI Group Inc.", or such variation thereof as the board of directors of NFI, in its sole discretion, deems appropriate, as more fully described in the accompanying Information Circular; - 5.
-TO CONSIDER and, if deemed appropriate, TO PASS an advisory resolution in the form set in Schedule "B" to the accompanying Information Circular on the approach to executive compensation ("Say on Pay Resolution"); and - 6.
+- TO RECEIVE the consolidated financial statements of NFI for the fiscal year ended December 27, 2020, together with the report of the auditors thereon (see section Matters To Be Considered At The Meeting - Financial Statements in the Management Information Circular (the "Information Circular")); - TO APPOINT the auditors and authorize the board of directors of NFI to fix the remuneration of the auditors (see section Matters To Be Considered At The Meeting - Appointment of Auditors in the Information Circular); - 3.
+TO ELECT ten members of the board of directors of NFI (see section Matters To Be Considered At The Meeting Election of Directors in the Information Circular); - 4.
+TO CONSIDER and, if deemed appropriate, TO PASS an advisory resolution in the form set in Schedule "A" to the Information Circular on the approach to executive compensation ("Say on Pay Resolution") (see section Matters To Be Considered At The Meeting Advisory Resolution on Approach to Executive Compensation in the Information Circular); and - 5.
 TO TRANSACT such other business as may properly come before the meeting or any adjournment thereof.

-The accompanying Information Circular provides additional information relating to the matters to be dealt with at the Meeting and forms part of this notice.
+The Information Circular relating to the Meeting provides additional information relating to the matters to be dealt with at the Meeting as well as how to participate and vote at the virtual Meeting.